 Take EasyKnock’s MoveAbility program, for example.
 MoveAbility makes it easier to find and close on a new home before you’ve moved out of your old one.
 You just sell your home to EasyKnock and convert your equity into cash.
 You get to stay in the home as a renter until you’re ready to move out.

 With MoveAbility, you don’t have to worry about your home selling before you buy.
 You can make an offer on your dream home or even start building your retirement castle while you wait for the perfect offer on your current place.

 Using Sale-Leasebacks for Emergencies

 Financial emergencies happen in retirement, too.
 You’ve planned carefully for the expenses you think you might have after you retire, but what if something comes up?
-If you have a mortgage, you can use the sale-leaseback strategy to access a significant portion of your equity quickly.
+If you have a mortgage, you can use the sale-leaseback strategy to convert your equity quickly.

-Sell and Stay is similar, but it also gives you the option to buy your home back when you choose — assuming that option is valid in your state.
-With Sell and Stay, you can get equity and use it for emergencies or even take your dream retirement trip.
-Afterward, you can become a homeowner again when you’re able.
+Sell & Stay is similar, but it also gives you the option to buy your home back when you choose — assuming that option is valid in your state.
+With Sell & Stay, you can convert equity and use it for emergencies or in any way you see fit.
+Afterward, you can become a homeowner again by repurchasing or moving to a new home.

-If you consider these things when you do your retirement planning, you can broaden your options in ways you didn’t know were possible.
+If you consider these things when you do your retirement planning with a mortgage, you can broaden your options in ways you didn’t know were possible.
 Talk to a financial advisor to learn more about which option is best for your needs.